FRC-2928/FRC-Programmer-Training/docs/Concepts/RobotSystem/actuators.md

 # Actuators

 Most of the actuators that are used for our competition robot are supplied by [Cross The Road Electronics CTRE](https://docs.ctre-phoenix.com/en/latest/index.html).
 These mainly include the **TalonFX 500** for the drivetrain.
-And the **Victor SPX** for onboard mechanisms.
+And the **Talon SRX** for onboard mechanisms.
 Before using any of this hardware we need to install the additional 3rd-Party *Phoenix* software.
 Third-party software installation details can be found [here](../../Tools/vscode.md#pheonix).

 ## Loop Control Modes